 3 TBS Borax

 3 TBS of Washing Soda

 3 TBS of your favorite Eco-Friendly liquid Dish Soap (sometimes if the brand does not suds very well I might use 4 TBS but never more than this)

 4 Cups of Boiling Hot water to dissolve the above ingredients

 Directions: Add the dry ingredients into the gallon jug with a funnel and then the boiling hot water to dissolve the ingredients.
 Fill the jug with cold water leaving enough room for 3-4 TBS of your favorite Eco friendly liquid dish soap and shake.
 Use ½ cup for each load and shake gently before adding it to your washer.
 I like to make multiple jugs at once to save myself even more time and you do need to shake before adding it to your washer each time.

 2. Use vinegar as a fabric softener for an Eco-friendly and cheap alternative.

 3. Cut dryer sheets in half.
 If you use dryer sheets instead of vinegar consider cutting them in half to get double the use out of them.
 We also use dryer sheets to help keep the critters out of our camper because they don’t like the smell!

 4. Wash in cold water.
-If you use cold water you’ll find your clothing rinses better because the cold water breaks down the suds and soap but you’ll also save money because you’ll use less energy!
+Cold water takes less energy which means you’ll save money if you use cold water to do your wash.
 According to The Daily Green you can save over $100 each year switching to cold water!